Kiran-R-K/DevOps-Course-Starter/README.md

 ## Deploying the App to a Virtual Machine

+Note: the deployment files will not be kept up to date - so they will need to be updated before deployment

-To deploy the app using virtual machines - you will need a control node VM and a host VM (or multiple hot VMs).
+To deploy the app using virtual machines - you will need a control node VM and a host VM (or multiple host VMs).

 Install ansible on the control node, copy the files in the ansible folder into the control node VM.
 Add the IP address(es) of your host node(s) to the `inventory.yaml` file